Images and film – copyright and consent

 GDPR and consent from people who are photographed or filmed

 On 25 May 2018, a new law took effect: the General Data Protection Regulation, or GDPR, as it is commonly referred to within the EU.
 The information below may change as the law is interpreted.
-For current information, please contact the Swedish Data Protection Authority, and Lund University’s project team working on drawing up guidelines.
+For current information, please contact the Swedish Data Protection Authority or see the University's information and guidelines on the Personal Data and Data Protection pages.

-- Read more about the GDPR in Sweden at datainspektionen.se (in Swedish)
+- Read about the GDPR in Sweden at datainspektionen.se (in Swedish)

 Pursuant to the new regulation, the University will now be required to have a legal basis for processing personal data, such as photos and videos.
 Photos and videos of employees at work do not require consent – part of our job is to inform others of our activities.
 The same applies to pictures taken at social and open events hosted by us, as long as the purpose for publishing them is to disseminate information about our activities.
 This legal basis is known as Information of public interest.

 In some cases, written consent of persons appearing on photos and in videos is required.
 For example, when the person is interchangeable and not the subject of our story, known as genre images.
 In such cases, the legal basis is known as Consent, requiring us to obtain written approval to be allowed to store or publish the data.
-If a photo of an employee is used in a genre context, consent is also required.
+If an employee appears in a genre context, consent is also required.

 Always inform people about photography and filming